morispi/LRez/README.md

-      --output STRING, -o STRING:   File where to store the index --offsets, -f:                Index the offsets of the barcodes in the BAM file --positions, -p:              Index the (chromosome, begPosition) occurrences positions of the barcodes --userx, -u:                  Consider barcodes that only appear in the RX tag (optional, default: false)
+      --output STRING, -o STRING:   File where to store the index --offsets, -f:                Index the offsets of the barcodes in the BAM file --positions, -p:              Index the (chromosome, begPosition) occurrences positions of the barcodes --primary, -r:                Only index barcodes that appear in a primary alignment (optional, default: false) --quality INT, -q INT:        Only index barcodes that appear in an alignment of quality higher than this number (optional, default: 0)
+      --userx, -u:                  Consider barcodes that only appear in the RX tag (optional, default: false)

 #### Query BAM